sperezmont/Pacco.jl/README.md

 ```julia
 plot_std(experiment; var2plot="H_n", cmap=:darktest)
 ```
 This function plots the standard deviation of each run in the **entire ensemble**.
+Note: Useful to see how the clouster of permutations increases or decreases the variability in the run.

 Note: `plot_pacco()` can also be employed, but **this function does not apply any filter**, so it will plot every run in the ensemble.